 Coaching

 Coaching was born as a result of great advances in psychotherapy and counseling.
 It began as a profession only in the 1980s when Thomas Leonard, an American financial planner developed his career with a then relatively unheard of term ‘Life Coach’.
 Thomas started the very first school to train Professional Life Coaches in 1992.
 This was even before Tony Robbins launched his career as a ‘Peak Performance Coach’ in 1988 with his first Infomercial, Personal Power. in 1994 Thomas Leonard founded the International Coach Federation (ICF) to protect the industry and improve credibility.
-There are now an estimated 20,000+ trained coaches in the USA.
+There are now an estimated 30,000+ trained coaches worldwide.

 The data and a meta-analysis now fully supports coaching – it is now confirmed as an evidence-based proven approach alongside all of the helping professions.
 This is because the relationship is key to the success of working with another.
 Be this personal coaching, therapy, counseling or psychotherapy or couples work: couples coaching, couples therapy, marriage counseling or family work: family coaching, family therapy or working with a child psychologist or on the parent-child relationship or coaching to support children: the relationship is key.
 Read or download the meta-analysis.